sct/overseerr/docs/getting-started/installation.md

     restart: unless-stopped
 ```

-Then, start all services defined in the your Compose file:
+Then, start all services defined in the Compose file:

 ```bash
 docker-compose up -d